Mixing properties for toral extensions of slowly mixing dynamical systems with finite and infinite measure: Introduction

 \begin{thm} In the infinite measure case, define $\tilde\ell$ and $d_\beta$ as in~\eqref{eq-ell}. \begin{itemize} \item[(a)] Suppose that $\beta\in(\frac12,1]$.
 Then

 \item[(b)] Suppose either that $\beta\in(0,\frac12]$, or that $\beta\in(0,1]$ and either $\bar v=0$ or $\bar w=0$.
 Then for all $\eps>0$,

 \end{itemize} \end{thm}

 \begin{rmk} Under stronger conditions on $\mu(\tau>n)$, improved error rates and higher order asymptotics are obtained for nonuniformly expanding maps $f$ in~\cite{MT12,Terhesiu15}.
-These results apply in particular to the maps considered in~\cite{LiveraniSaussolVaienti99} and extend to the toral case. \end{rmk}
+This applies in particular to the Markov intermittent maps considered in~\cite{LiveraniSaussolVaienti99} and to the nonMarkov examples in Subsection~\ref{sec-eg} (for the nonMarkov examples, the stronger conditions on $\mu(\tau>n)$ are proved in~\cite{BruinTerhesiu18} as described in Subsection~\ref{sec-eg}).
+The results in this paper show that these higher order results apply also to typical toral extensions of these intermittent maps. \end{rmk}

 \begin{thm} In the finite measure case, for all $\eps>0$,

 where $q=\beta-\eps$ if $\beta\ge2$ and $q=2\beta-2$ if $1<\beta<2$.
 We can also take $q=\beta-\eps$ if $\beta>1$ and $\bar v=0$ or $\bar w=0$. \end{thm}